belteki/SIMV-VG-PS/README.md

 This code can be viewed in any web browser.
 If the code is displayed (rendered) in Github, copy and paste the URL (web adress) of the Notebook into [nbviewer](https://nbviewer.jupyter.org) for a read-only display.

-To run the code, you can use Jupyter install locally on your computer or [Google Colab](https://colab.research.google.com).
+To run the code, you can use Jupyter installed locally on your computer or [Google Colab](https://colab.research.google.com).

 Raw data are not shared but the user can run the code on his or her own data obtained in the same format.